 The guide starts by introducing Arm Compute Library's graph API and AlexNet, two tools that help simplify developing neural networks on a Raspberry Pi.
 An example of AlexNet using the graph API, in C++, is explained in detail to help you get started running your own and other classifiers.

-By following the steps in this guide, you’ll be up and running with AlexNet, one of the first Deep Convolutional Neural Networks (CNN) designed to recognize 1000 different object categories within images.
-You will use AlexNet to classify an image of a go-kart with the neural network returning some predictions based on the image content.
+By following the steps in this guide, you will be up and running with AlexNet.
+AlexNet is one of the first Deep Convolutional Neural Networks (CNN) designed to recognize 1000 different object categories within images.
+You use AlexNet to classify an image of a go-kart with the neural network returning some predictions based on the image content.
 The network can only be used to predict the 1000 object categories that it has been trained with.
-If you want to use the CNN for a different task, then the network has to be re-trained.
+If you want to use the CNN for a different task, then the network has to be retrained.